inodb/spectrum-viz-website/docs/mira/elasticsearch.md

 }
 ```

-### `sample_cells`
+### `dashboard_cells`

-Metadata for each cell in each sample
+Metadata for each cell in each dashboard.

-NOTE: This will probably be changed to dashboard_cells, as it was mistakenly assumed that cell_id was unique across all samples.
+NOTE: Even though the cells in merged sample dashboards are the same as the sample, there's no guarantee that they have the same cell ID, hence we loaded the cells separately.

 ```
 {
+    "dashboard_id": String,
     "sample_id" : String,
     "cell_id" : String,
+    "x": Float,
+    "y": Float,
     "cell_type" : String (must match with rho),
     "B cell probability" : Float,
     "Plasma cell probability" : Float,